Chris Williamson (politician): Early life and career

-Born in Derby, Williamson attended the St. John Fisher Primary School in Alvaston, Castle Donington High School and St. Thomas More High School in Allenton, followed by Leicester Polytechnic (now De Montfort University), where he obtained a professional social work qualification (a CQSW) in 1985.
+Born in Derby, Williamson attended the St. John Fisher Primary School in Alvaston, Castle Donington High School and St. Thomas More High School in Allenton.
 After working as a craft apprentice for a year from 1972, Williamson then worked as a bricklayer for six years.
+He continued his education at Leicester Polytechnic (now De Montfort University), where he obtained a professional social work qualification (a CQSW) in 1985.
 He was a social worker in Derby from 1983 to 1986 before working as a welfare rights officer.

 Williamson joined the Labour Party in 1976.
 He became a councillor on Derby City Council in 1991.
 Appointed Chair of Housing, he supported private finance initiative (PFI) projects.
 Interviewed in 2018, he termed his approach then as "innovative pragmatism", seeking to "be as radical as we possibly could within the confines that we were subjected to by central government", arguing that "It was a bullshit scheme—I wouldn't have chosen it at all.
 It didn't give value for money.
 But what were we supposed to do as a local authority?
 We either [do it or] say we are not going to build these schools or we are not going to refurbish these unfit dwellings."

-He became leader of the Labour Group on Derby City Council, serving as leader of Derby City Council on two separate occasions.
+He became leader of the Labour Group on Derby City Council, serving as leader of the council on two separate occasions.
 While council leader, Williamson presided over a coalition with the Conservatives for two years after Labour lost its majority in 2006.
-He was instrumental in setting up Holocaust Memorial Day events in the city and rescinded the obsolete medieval proscription barring Jews from living in Derby.
+He was instrumental in setting up Holocaust Memorial Day events in the city.